-The ICGEB Flow Cytometry Facility is supplied with three different instruments, for a wide range of possible flow cytometry applications.
+The ICGEB Flow Cytometry Facility offers support to perform a range of flow cytometry applications.

-For simple analysis of few parameters, the BD FACSCalibur cell analyser is available, equipped with a single 488 nm argon-ion excitation laser, and three fluorescence reading channels at 530 nm (FL1), 585 nm (FL2), 670 nm (FL3).
+Simple analysis of few parameters are performed using BD FACSCalibur, equipped with a single 488 nm argon-ion excitation laser, and three fluorescence reading channels at 530 nm (FL1), 585 nm (FL2), 670 nm (FL3).

 For multiparametric analysis we use a BD FACSCelesta cell analyser, equipped with three lasers (violet, 405 nm, blue, 488 nm and red, 633 nm) and the possibility to detect up to 12 fluorescent channels: